-We have a small number of vacancies to join our incredible team of prison volunteers!
+Many of our volunteers are embroidery enthusiasts and experts.
+We have a small number of vacancies to join our incredible team of volunteers!
 These opportunities are incredibly rare but hugely gratifying and require a great deal of patience, empathy and most importantly, commitment.
-We are currently looking for volunteers in the following regions:

-Recruiting new prison volunteers is a big commitment for both the volunteer and Fine Cell Work, therefore we ask that you are able to commit for a minimum of two years if you wish to volunteer in this role.
+Recruiting new prison volunteers is a big commitment for both the volunteer and Fine Cell Work.
 Almost all classes fall within Monday - Friday 9am - 6pm so are best suited to those with a regular time slot of availability in the week.
 The majority of our prison classes are taught fortnightly and the class lasts about 2 hours.

 You don't have to be a stitcher to volunteer in prison, although an understanding of needlework is an advantage.
 The key duties of our prison volunteers include: